Kubernetes

 The following best practices for working with requests and limits in Kubernetes can help avoid issues like those described above:

-- Review and update requests and limits: The application needs to evolve over time in response to changes like fluctuations in traffic.
+• Review and update requests and limits: The application needs to evolve over time in response to changes like fluctuations in traffic.
 The requests and limits you initially set for an app may not be appropriate in the future.
-Periodically review actual resource consumption data and update settings as needed.
+Periodically review actual resource consumption data, compare it with actual usage patterns as resource consumption changes, and update settings as needed.

-- Manage limits at both the container and namespace level: Again, in addition to setting limits on a per-container basis, you can use memory and CPU limit ranges to manage resource consumption within a namespace.
-Using both features is a best practice because it helps establish multiple layers of protection against excess resource consumption.
+• Manage limits at both the container and namespace level: Again, in addition to setting limits on a per-container basis, you can use memory and CPU limit ranges to manage resource consumption within a namespace.
+Using both features is a best practice because namespace policies should account for available resources and node capacity across the cluster, helping establish multiple layers of protection against excess resource consumption.

-- Use auto-scaling strategically: Autoscaling features (which are available in certain Kubernetes distributions and services) can automatically add nodes to clusters, thereby increasing resource availability.
-Autoscaling helps protect against failures due to resource overconsumption, so it makes sense to take advantage of it for critical workloads.
-However, because adding nodes increases the cost of operating Kubernetes, you shouldn't use auto-scaling as a substitute for controlling resource consumption via effective limits.
+• Use auto-scaling strategically: Autoscaling features (which are available in certain Kubernetes distributions and services) can automatically add nodes to clusters, thereby increasing resource availability.
+Autoscaling helps protect against failures when workloads need additional resources beyond the currently available CPU and memory, so it makes sense to take advantage of it for critical workloads.
+However, because adding nodes increases the cost of operating Kubernetes, you shouldn’t use auto-scaling as a substitute for controlling resource consumption via effective limits.

 Getting more from Kubernetes with requests and limits